muhammedjamsheer/Javascript/Basics.md

   Logical operators are used to determine the logic between variables or values.
  * &&   logical and       ->   it returns true when all the conditions are true
  * || 	 logical or        ->   it return true when any of the conditions are true
- * !    logical not       ->   it returns the opposite of the tesult
+ * !    logical not       ->   it returns the opposite of the result

 ```javascript